 Your pension fund will give you more information about the option to swap pension for lump sum shortly before you take your LGPS pension.
-It is at that time you need to make a decision.
+That is when you will need to make a decision.

 Taking AVCs as cash

 If you pay Additional Voluntary Contributions (AVCs) in the LGPS, you may be able to take your AVC fund as a tax-free lump sum.
 This option will be open to you if: